d3uceY/d3uceY/README.md

-i normally don't tell people this but i am 6'4
+i normally don't tell people this, but i'm 6'4